The religious narcissistic mother is hiding in the church.

 There’s only one way to heaven, and that’s to believe what she believes, or you will be punished in the name of God.

 Obey thy mother and father.

 Spare the rod spoil the child.

-God has a plan for you, and that means you’re not really the one responsible for your life.
+God has a plan for you, meaning you’re not really the one responsible for your life.

 You have no control because God will take care of you.

 Dr. James Dobson’s “tough love” was another weapon my mother used to abuse and ignore me.

 His teaching caused more suffering in my family than you could possibly imagine.

 The bible has been rewritten thousands of times by every generation, and it wasn’t written by God, it’s written by humans.